-Direct expenses are comprised of costs paid for clinical development, product development and discovery research, as well as costs associated with strategic licensing agreements we have entered into with third parties.
+R&D expenses are comprised of costs paid for clinical development, product development and discovery research, as well as costs associated with certain strategic licensing agreements we have entered into with third parties.
 Clinical development costs are comprised of costs to conduct and manage clinical trials related to eculizumab, ALXN1210 and other product candidates.
-Product development costs are those incurred in performing duties related to manufacturing development and regulatory functions, including manufacturing of material for clinical and research activities and other administrative costs incurred during product development.
-Discovery research costs are incurred in conducting laboratory studies and performing preclinical research for other uses of our products and other product candidates.
-Upfront payments include upfront payments related to licenses, collaborations, and asset acquisitions we have entered into with third parties.
+Product development costs are those incurred in performing duties related to manufacturing development and regulatory functions, including manufacturing of material for clinical and research activities, milestone expenses related to our licensing agreements and collaborations and other administrative costs are incurred in conducting laboratory studies and performing preclinical research for other uses of our products and other product candidates.
+Upfront payments include upfront payments related to licenses and collaborations.
 Clinical development costs have been accumulated and allocated to each of our programs, while product development and discovery research costs have not been allocated.